Fortitude Valley Methodist Church: Third church

 The stained glass windows were imported from Munich.
 The organ, now removed, was commenced in Brisbane by Edward Wauldron in 1887 and completed by Thomas Christmas in 1889.
-Christmas, who arrived in Brisbane from Melbourne in 1877, was a musical instrument dealer and piano and organ builder, and is credited with having constructed most of the locally-made organs in Queensland by 1888.
+Christmas, who arrived in Brisbane from Melbourne in 1877, was a musical instrument dealer and piano and organ builder, and is credited with having constructed most of the locally made organs in Queensland by 1888.

 The vestries were part of in the initial design, but appear to have been added at a later date.
 The glass windows in these rooms were supplied by Exton & Gough of Brisbane.

 After the new church was built, the old church was used as the church hall.

 The new Valley Wesleyan Church enhanced the status of Methodism in Brisbane.
-For a short time prior to the new Albert Street Wesleyan Church (Albert Street Uniting Church), erected in 1888-89, gaining prominence, the new Valley church was the leading Wesleyan church in the city.
+For a short time prior to the new Albert Street Wesleyan Church (Albert Street Uniting Church), erected in 1888–89, gaining prominence, the new Valley church was the leading Wesleyan church in the city.

 The Valley Wesleyan Church has been described as a "Mother of Churches".
 From here, many Northern Brisbane suburban churches were opened, from Windsor to North Pine and Sandgate, which ultimately became centres of new circuits.

-Following the 1898 unification of Queensland's various Methodist groups - Wesleyans, Primitive Methodists, Bible Christians, and United Free Methodists - the Brookes Street church became known as the Fortitude Valley Methodist Church.
+Following the 1898 unification of Queensland's various Methodist groups – Wesleyans, Primitive Methodists, Bible Christians, and United Free Methodists – the Brookes Street church became known as the Fortitude Valley Methodist Church.

+Closure as a church

 Following the establishment of the Uniting Church in 1977, the Fortitude Valley Methodist Church and Church Hall were closed, with the final service, revoking their status as sacred buildings, conducted on 27 February 1977.

 The secular buildings were renamed the Epworth Centre; the former church was leased to the TN!
 Theatre Company to use for performances with the Valley Child Care Centre operating from the hall.
 In 1985 the buildings were sold to the Royal Geographical Society of Australasia Queensland Incorporated, and renamed Gregory Place and Gregory Hall, in honour of former Queensland explorer and surveyor-general, Sir Augustus Charles Gregory.
 Both buildings were refurbished as offices, with the headquarters of the Royal Geographical Society located in the 1871 building (Gregory Hall).
 Later, the Royal Geographical Society relocated to Milton.
 In 2015, the church is occupied by a furniture company.